MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-02.md

 ![mr-learning-asa](images/mr-learning-asa/asa-02-section7-step2-1.png)

-In the application, users may now reposition the entire Rover Module experience by moving the cube.
+If you rebuild and deploy the application to your device, users can now reposition the entire Rover Module experience by moving the cube.

 > [!TIP]
 > There are a variety of user experience flows for repositioning experiences including the use of a repositioning object (such as the cube used in this tutorial), the use of a button to toggle a bounding box that surrounds the experience, the use of position and rotation gizmos, and more.

 ## Congratulations

 In this tutorial, you learned the fundamentals of Azure Spatial Anchors.
-The tutorial provided you with several buttons that let you explore the various steps required to start and stop an Azure Spatial Anchors session and create, upload and download Azure Spatial Anchors on a single device.
+The tutorial provided you with several buttons that let you explore the various steps required to start and stop an Azure Spatial Anchors session and to create, upload, and download Azure Spatial Anchors on a single device.

-In the next lesson, you will learn how to save Azure anchor IDs to your HoloLens 2 for retrieval, even after the application is restarted, and how to transfer anchor IDs between multiple devices to achieve spatial alignment.
+In the next tutorial, you will learn how to save Azure anchor IDs to your HoloLens 2 for retrieval, even after the application is restarted, and how to transfer anchor IDs between multiple devices to achieve spatial alignment.

 [Next Lesson: 3.
 Saving, retrieving and sharing Azure Spatial Anchors](mr-learning-asa-03.md)